NVIDIA/TensorRT-LLM/examples/gptj/README.md

 #### INT8 KV cache
 INT8 KV cache could be enabled to reduce memory footprint.
 It will bring more performance gains when batch size gets larger.

-You can get the INT8 scale of KV cache through AMMO:
+You can get the INT8 scale of KV cache through Modelopt:

 ```bash
 # INT8 calibration